sumeetjain/your-github-username.github.io/_posts/2016-03-24-introducing-brian-poole.md

 ---
+layout: post
 title: The Tremeloes, The Tournament of Roses Parade, and Cascading Style Sheets
+description: "for the curious"
+tags: [post, Omaha Code School]
 ---

 On New Year's Day, 1962, a band called The Tremeloes auditioned in London for a recording contract with Decca Records.
 The Tremeloes had a following in England as dance-hall favorites that loved American rock-and-roll and played a lot of Buddy Holly covers.
 The audition was something of a formality.
 Decca signed the Tremeloes, with the proviso that they change their name to Brian Poole and the Tremeloes, to follow the syntax of Buddy Holly and the Crickets.